 2. Starbucks is expensive, but refills are cheap.
 Did you know that coffee refills are fifty cents at Starbucks?
 You probably did, but I had no idea.
 Everybody sets up shop at a coffeehouse from time to time, and I was amazed when someone finally let me in on the cheap coffee secret from Seattle.

 3. There is time.
 At the beginning of first year I skipped a good friend’s wedding because of an exam early the next week.
 I also missed my cousin’s graduation from PT school because of the beckoning of biochem.
 I wish I hadn’t done that.
 18 months later, I can see that there will always be another hour for books and highlighters, but your cousin only becomes a doctor once.

-5. Otoscopes might be necessary sometime, but it’s not now.
-The first week of school we were given a list of mandatory equipment.
+5. Otoscopes might be necessary sometimes, but it’s not now.
+The first week of school, we were given a list of mandatory equipment.
 There’s really not much need to elaborate on this, other than to say that I now have an all-too-expensive otoscope/ophthalmoscope sitting in the back corner of my closet.

 Rick Pescatore is a medical student who blogs at Little White Coats.

 Submit a guest post and be heard on social media’s leading physician voice.